Interested in becoming an LPA?

 2. If your church does not have a pastor, feel free to contact our office.
 We’ll put you in touch with someone who can shed some light on the role of an LPA.

-3. Have your church pastor contact Bishop Crist or Rev. Jason Asselstine, Assoc. to the Bishop via email or phone call.
+3. Have your church pastor contact Bishop Jungling or Rev. Brenda Frelsi, Assoc. to the Bishop via email or phone call.
 This contact and conversation will be your pastor’s recommendation for your participation in the MT Synod LPA program.